spotty-cloud/spotty/docs/docs/commands.md

   Scripts can be parametrized.
 Parameters in a script are indicated by double braces.
 For example,
   {% raw %}`echo {{msg1}} {{msg2}}`{% endraw %}.
 Use the `-p` parameter to replace script parameters with real values:
-  `-p msg1=deep msg2=learning`.
+  `-p msg1=deep -p msg2=learning`.
 If some script parameters were not provided, they will be replaced with empty strings.

 All the commands have the `-c` parameter to specify a path to the configuration file.
 By default, Spotty is looking for